Statement of Service for VA Loans

 | Total creditable years of service | Confirms minimum service requirements are met |

 The lost time field is the one that most often causes delays.
-Commanding officers sometimes leave it blank, assuming that nothing to report means the field is optional.
-It is not optional.
-The VA and your lender need a clear statement.
-It must show either the number of days of lost time or the explicit phrase "none."
+Commanding officers sometimes leave it blank, assuming nothing to report means the field is optional.
+It isn’t.
+The VA and your lender need a clear written statement showing either the number of days of lost time or the explicit phrase “none.”
 A blank field signals an incomplete document.
-The lender has to go back to the unit and request a corrected version.
+The lender then has to go back to the unit for a corrected version.
 That adds days to the process, sometimes weeks.

 How to Get Your Statement of Service

 You get the Statement of Service directly from your unit.
-That means going to your commanding officer, your adjutant, or your personnel office and requesting it in writing.
-Most units are familiar with the process, especially at installations with large on-post or off-post housing markets.
+That means going to your commanding officer, adjutant, or personnel office and requesting it in writing.
+Most units are familiar with the process, especially at larger installations with active housing markets nearby.
 Still, it helps to bring the required fields list with you so the document comes back complete the first time.

-Start this request as early as possible.
-Don't wait until you're under contract on a home.
-Request the SOS as soon as you know you're planning to buy.
-Your lender needs it to request your Certificate of Eligibility through the VA's online portal.
-Some lenders can pull the COE directly through VA systems, but the SOS is still required when automated systems can't verify the information.
+Start this request early.
+Don’t wait until you’re under contract on a home.
+Request the SOS as soon as you know you’re planning to buy.
+Your lender needs it to request your Certificate of Eligibility through the VA’s online portal.
+Some lenders can pull the COE directly through VA systems without a paper SOS, but that automated path doesn’t always work.
+When it fails, the SOS is required as a backup.
 Giving your unit enough lead time avoids a last-minute scramble during the contract period.

 “The most preventable delay I see with active-duty VA buyers is the Statement of Service coming back incomplete.
 The lost time field gets skipped, and we have to send the service member back to their unit.
 If that happens during a contract period, you’re burning days you don’t have.
 We always tell our buyers to request the SOS before they start making offers, not after.”

-Veterans who have already separated from service use a DD214 (Certificate of Release or Discharge from Active Duty) to establish their VA loan eligibility.
-The DD214 is a permanent record of their military service.
-It's issued at separation and stays with the veteran.
-If you're still on active duty, you don't have one yet.
-That's where the Statement of Service comes in.
+The Statement of Service and the DD214 serve the same purpose in the VA loan process: they establish that a borrower is eligible to use the VA benefit.
+The difference is which one applies to your situation.
+Veterans who have already separated from service use a DD214, a permanent record of their military service that’s issued at separation and kept by the veteran.
+If you’re still on active duty, you don’t have one yet.
+That’s where the Statement of Service comes in.

-Per the VA's eligibility requirements, active-duty service members must provide a current Statement of Service signed by their commanding officer, adjutant, or personnel officer.
-According to Department of Defense data, approximately 1.33 million Americans currently serve on active duty.
+Per the VA’s eligibility requirements, active-duty service members must provide a current Statement of Service signed by their commanding officer, adjutant, or personnel officer.
+According to USAFacts data from the Defense Manpower Data Center, approximately 1.32 million Americans currently serve on active duty.
 Every one of them who wants to buy a home using a VA loan will need an SOS rather than a DD214.
 The table below shows how the two documents compare.

 | Feature | Statement of Service | DD214 |